vifly/arch-build/README.md

-Use Github Actions to build Arch packages
+Use Github Actions to build Arch packages.